Nishan-k/End-to-End-Customer-Churn-Prediction-Engine-AI-Powered-Insights-Real-Time-Reporting/README.md

 <hr>

-This is an end-to-end customer churn prediction app with FastAPI at the backend, ExtraTreesClassifier as the prediction model, Streamlit for the frontend, with SHAP explanations, and AI-generated retention reports.
+This is an end-to-end customer churn prediction app with FastAPI at the backend, RandomForestClassifier as the prediction model, Streamlit for the frontend, with SHAP explanations, and AI-generated retention reports.

 The dataset that is used in this project was downloaded from Kaggle and here is the link to the dataset: